hikib/dot/win.wsl/README.md

-# Settings for WSL
+# Settings for Windows Terminal

 ## Installation
 Run `setup.bat` as admin:
-* renames existing `settings.json` in the WSL settings directory to `settings.json.backup`
+* renames existing `settings.json` in the Windows Terminal settings directory to `settings.json.backup`
-* Creates a symlink of `settings.json` to the WSL settings directory.
+* Creates a symlink of `settings.json` to the Windows Terminal settings directory.